rayoowoo/legacy_code/get_class_into_test_harness/README.md

     e. peeling back an onion parameter

 Each exercise lives in its own subdirectory.
-The goal is to instantiate the Transponster class in the test class and see if you can get coverage.
+The goal is to instantiate the Transponster class.

 The exercises are relatively cumulative, so if you're up to the challenge (_Chandler would_), you can go straight to the last exercise.